Google Analytics for Social Media Complete Setup Guide

 UTM Parameter Mastery

-Create a consistent UTM strategy that makes your data reliable and actionable.
-Learn the five UTM parameters, naming conventions that scale, and how to build UTM templates that your whole team can use.
+Create a consistent UTM strategy that makes your data reliable.
+Learn the five UTM parameters, naming rules that scale, and how to build templates your whole team can use.

 - UTM fundamentals